al-automation/al-datacentre-deployment-python/README.md

 # Datacenter Alert Logic Deployment using Python
-This is a python script that will allow you to create a Datacenter d1eployment in the Alert Logic Console.
+This is a python script that will allow you to create a Datacenter deployment in the Alert Logic Console.

 ## Usage
 #### These properties are required to ensure that the script can create the deployment successfully.